LuckyMachines/luckymachines.github.io/AutoLoop/Reference/pricing.md

 This formula allows you to estimate the cost of running our service, including both the gas costs and the AutoLoop fees.

-Note that the total cost of using AutoLoop, i.e., executing a function or "progressing the loop," will be debited from your balance.
-Hence, always maintain an adequate amount of Ether deposited to cover both the gas costs and fees.
+Note that the total cost of using AutoLoop, i.e., executing a function or "progressing the loop," will be debited from your balance so always maintain an adequate amount of Ether deposited to cover both the gas costs and fees.

-Enjoy the convenience and power of automated smart contract execution with AutoLoop!